danielmiessler/Personal/DailyRoutine.md

 ## Morning

-1. Five minute mediation using the Headspace mobile app
+1. Five ten mediation using the Headspace application
+2. Two minutes of affirmations (from notes)
 2. One set of pushups (to exhaustion)
 3. 500 meters on my rower